juliangruber/test-npm-dependants/README.md

 relying on it, for example those reading `process.stdout.columns`, are likely not going to work.

-If you want to debug why a test isn't passing, set `DEBUG=yes` and test output log file locations will be printed out.
-This _doesn't_ work with the `ops` cli.
+If you want to debug why a test isn't passing, pass `--verbose` and test output will be printed out.